 Alternative specification of the COVID-19 shock.
 Uncertainty in firms' earnings increased with the COVID-19 pandemic outbreak.
 In Figure 6 we analyze a different specification of the COVID-19 shock to capture such an increase.
-We model the COVID-19 shock as a combination of negative productivity shocks and positive shocks to the volatility of the idiosyncratic risk in firms' earnings.
-To calibrate the increase in earnings' uncertainty, we use the VSTOXX index6, a measure of the volatility of the Eurostoxx 50 equity index.
-We are thus assuming that the increase in the volatility of firms' earnings is equal to the increase in the volatility of equity prices.
+We model the COVID-19 shock as a combination of negative productivity shocks and positive shocks to the volatility of firms' earnings.
+To calibrate the increase in earnings' uncertainty, we use the VSTOXX index, a measure of the volatility of the Eurostoxx 50 equity index.5

-We increase the volatility of firms' idiosyncratic risk by 2.5 times the baseline level.
+We increase the volatility of firms' idiosyncratic shocks by 2.5 times the baseline level.
 This increase is based on the change in the VSTOXX index between 2019Q4 and 2020Q2.
 The volatility shock is relatively short-lived.
-Its persistence is calibrated so that the the volatility of firms' idiosyncratic risk converges to its steady-state level in one year.
+Its persistence is calibrated so that the the volatility of firms' idiosyncratic shocks converges to its steady-state level in one year.